Syngenta says investors are supportive of standalone strategy

-ZURICH Syngenta SYNN.VX, which has rebuffed a $45 billion takeover proposal from rival Monsanto(MON.N), has support from key sharholders for a stand-alone strategy and does not need a strategic partner, its chief executive said.
+ZURICH, July 23 Syngenta, which has rebuffed a $45 billion takeover proposal from rival Monsanto, has support from key sharholders for a stand-alone strategy and does not need a strategic partner, its chief executive said.

 "We did talk to quite a few more than our top five shareholders, some of which are also shareholders of Monsanto...
 They are absolutely supportive of what we are embarking on here," CEO Michael Mack told Reuters on Thursday.